 Barontini has been recently named the 2020 artist in resident for The LVMH Métiers d’Art

-(Chicago - December 13, 2019) Mariane Ibrahim is delighted to announce the North American representation of French artist Raphaël Barontini.
+Mariane Ibrahim was delighted to announce the North American representation of French artist Raphaël Barontini in December 2019.

 Barontini is a French-based artist whose work is a coalescence of classical painting and contemporary fragments.
 His subject matter includes classical iconography, colonial history and the visual culture of the French Caribbean rooted in African ancestry.
 His otherworldly images are strengthened by his multidisciplinary practice, honing in on photographic elements, each piece begins with a digital collage, sourcing imagery from his personal archives or museum collections.
 Barontini layers plural concepts in his backdrop and intentionally assembles digital and analog elements while professing his Dadaist influences.
 More so, his hybrid collages mirror postcolonial rhetorical questions and criticisms confronting history.